tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 operators who do not manage the ESNI Keys.
 Because ESNIKeys and A/AAAA lookup are independent, it is therefore possible to obtain an ESNIKeys record which does not match the A/AAAA records.
 (That is, the host to which an A or AAAA record refers is not in possession of the ESNI keys.)
-Naively using this record would result in handshake failure, and possibly require fallback to plaintext SNI.
 The design of the system must therefore allow clients to detect and recover from this situation.

 Servers operating in Split Mode SHOULD have DNS configured to return the same A (or AAAA) record for all ESNI-enabled servers they service.
 This yields